jmashuque/branch-directory-map/README.md

 - conditional approach to dependencies/imports so you can either implement Firebase Remote Config or Java NDK C++ obfuscation to retrieve the insecure API key
 - includes two sample CSV files in assets folder, along with the geocoded markers in a DB file, with a sample gradle.properties.example file with the right settings to geocode/map the locations in the CSV files
 - optionally uses [RootBeer](https://github.com/scottyab/rootbeer) (by [Scott Alexander-Bown](https://github.com/scottyab)) to prevent root access and denies debugging mode to further protect the insecure requests API key
-- ability to change map layers including traffic and satellite views, various traffic routing models, route preferences like tolls/highways/ferries, and a custom template for dark themed map
+- ability to change map layers including traffic and satellite views, various traffic routing models, route preferences like tolls/highways/ferries, and custom templates for dark and monochrome maps

 ## Gallery